sroze/awesome-venturing/README.md

 This list is divided in three different categories:
 1. [Prototyping](#prototyping).
 What can help you when validating your idea via a prototype.
+1. [Customer relation](#customer-relation).
+Keep the conversation going with your customers.
 1. [Gathering feedback](#gathering-feedback).
 What you need to gather feedbacks.
 1. [Data Management](#data-management).
 Data management.
 1. [Collecting metrics](#collecting-metrics)